 - 2½ tablespoons olive oil

 - 2½ teaspoons Italian seasoning

 - 1½ teaspoon kosher salt

 - ½ teaspoon black pepper

 - 2 tablespoons golden raisins

 - 3 tablespoons chopped flat-leaf parsley

 - Heat oven to 425ºF.
-In a large bowl toss the chicken together with the cauliflower, cherry tomatoes, olive oil, Italian seasoning, salt and pepper.
+In a large bowl toss the chicken with the cauliflower, cherry tomatoes, potatoes if using, olive oil, Italian seasoning, salt and pepper.

-- In a small bowl combine capers, pine nuts, golden raisins and parsley and sprinkle over chicken to serve.
+- In a small bowl, combine capers, pine nuts, golden raisins and parsley and sprinkle over chicken to serve.

+Styling and Photography Tara Teaspoon.
 Recipe inspired by Hilary Merzbacher